 To commercially launch the RaaS business model, we will need to continue to advance and evolve our products in response to the evolving demands of our customers in the various industries we expect to serve.
-Each of our commercial products and setup of associated services will require significant additional expenses, and we may not be successful in commercializing or marketing such products and services at all or within the currently expected timeline.
+We expect to launch newer versions of two subsea vehicle products in 2023: the Aquanaut, a mobile subsea robotic system, and the Argonaut, a defense-oriented subsea vehicle.
+Each of these products and setup of associated services will require significant additional expenses, and we may not be successful in commercializing or marketing such products and services at all or within the currently expected timeline.